Detecting Common Water Leaks in Homes: Troubleshooting and Repairing Tips

 Any household appliances that use water can spring a leak.
 Washing machines get hard use, plus the spinner can cause joints to loosen due to vibration.
 If you must move your washer for any reason, check all pipes and joints are secure after the move is made.
 It's very easy to stress a joint or twist a pipe, so check everything is secure before you run it and walk away.

 Hidden leaks are more difficult to detect.
-If you notice a musty or bad smell, it could be mold growth caused by a water leak.
+If you notice a musty or bad smell, it could be mold growth.
 These should be checked out quickly.
 Unusual stains on walls or ceilings can be a result of leaking water in the cavity or attic space and should always be investigated promptly.

-Be aware of noises too, like a toilet cistern running constantly is often a sign of a leak.
-Gurgling in toilets as they flush can also be a sign of a blockage in the sewerage pipe, so use all your senses to track down a leak.
+Be aware of noises too, like a toilet cistern running constantly.
+Gurgling in toilets as they flush can also be a sign of a blockage in the sewerage pipe, so use all your senses to track down the source of a problem.
 Flappers are a common cause of toilet leaks, but they are easy and cheap to swap out.

 Another good tip is to check your water bills carefully, and if they appear higher than usual, you could have a hidden leak, so it's advisable to carry out a water meter test.

-One of the most cost-effective and proven ways of monitoring and detecting water leaks at home is to install water leak sensors or a whole-home detection system.
+One of the most cost-effective and proven ways of monitoring and detecting water leaks at home is to install sensors or a whole-home detection system.

-You need one for many reasons, including a leaky water heater, overflowing washing machine, broken dishwasher, leaky toilets, faulty faucets, frozen water pipes, burst pipes, etc.
+You need one for many reasons, including a faulty water heater, overflowing washing machine, broken dishwasher and toilets, faulty faucets, frozen water pipes, burst pipes, etc.

 The best battery-operated models come with built-in Wi-Fi and Bluetooth, so they can connect to your smartphone and alert you immediately after sensors detect moisture.

-Since water leaks can happen anytime and anywhere, buy multiple sensors to cover as much area as possible to get an alert before too much water accumulates.
+Since this problem can happen anytime and anywhere, buy multiple sensors to cover as much area as possible to get an alert before too much water accumulates.

 You also have the option to install a whole-home detection device, which monitors your home water supply by becoming a part of your plumbing network.

-It can even tell you about the flow rate, water pressure, temperature, and sudden changes, which indicates a slow drip or leak.
+It can even tell you about the flow rate, water pressure, temperature, and sudden changes, which indicates a slow drip.

 All water-using appliances should be professionally installed.
 With some larger appliances, the manufacturer's warranty may be invalidated if you don't.